toozej/ansible/README.md

 [![Build Status](https://travis-ci.org/toozej/ansible.svg?branch=master)](https://travis-ci.org/toozej/ansible)

+## What is it
+Ansible is a fantastic configuration management system that I use to self-provision servers & VMs.
+Currently I have Ansible run itself locally on a server during provisioning/bootstrapping only, but I have plans to also have Ansible update itself (by pulling this repo) and running against localhost periodically using Cron.

 ## How to use it
 - scp private SSH key into ~/.ssh/
 - wget https://raw.githubusercontent.com/toozej/ansible/master/bootstrap.sh && chmod +x bootstrap.sh